 Civil Actions Involving Sexual Abuse

 Sexual abuse victims must keep in mind that filing a claim of sexual abuse is not a cause of action in civil court.
 As a result, victims should pursue claims alleging the specific instances of harm that occurred from the abuse.
 These may include:

 - Assault - Assault includes threats of violence or attempts to harm a person.

 - Battery - Battery differs from assault in that it is the intentional acting upon of a threat.

-- Infliction of emotional distress – An individual inflicts emotional distress upon a victim when he or she behaves in a way such that he or she wants to traumatize the victim.
+- Infliction of emotional distress - An individual inflicts emotional distress upon a victim when they behave in a way such that they want to traumatize the victim.

 - False imprisonment - Holding a person down or locking them in one area is an example of false imprisonment.
 In the case of sexual abuse, this might include restraining the victim by holding them down.